arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/x8-fundamentals/portenta-x8-fundamentals.md

 On the "source" page of your Factory, you can find the four repositories that are used to customize the images.
 These are:

-- **ci-scripts.git**: CI scripts to build images for all the machines that need to be built.
+- **ci-scripts.git**: Scripts that define the platform and container build jobs to the FoundriesFactory continuous integration system.
-- **lmp-manifest.git**: Index of the repositories to be downloaded by repository to create the source work tree.
+- **lmp-manifest.git**: The repo manifest for the platform build.
+It defines which layer versions are included in the platform image.
+This includes **meta-partner-arduino**, the layer containing Arduino specific customizations (machine definition, device drivers, etc).
-- **meta-subscriber-overrides.git**: Yocto layer containing Arduino specific customizations (machine definition, device drivers, etc).
+- **meta-subscriber-overrides.git**: OE layer that defines what is included into your factory image.
+You can add board specific customizations and overrides, add and remove packages provided in the default Linux microPlatform base.
-- **containers.git**: Container recipes
+- **containers.git**: This is where containers and docker-compose apps are defined.
+It allows you to define what containers to build, and how to orchestrate them on the platform.

 While the "targets" page contains the images built by the Continuous integration system each time something is committed in the repositories.
-Committing to a repository will trigger building a target which can then be inspected in the "targets" page.
-Each target will compile for multiple platforms (as specified in the ci-scripts.git) and will generate all the required files to program the target.
+Committing to **lmp-manifest.git** or **meta-subscriber-overrides.git** repositories will create a platform target, while committing to **containers.git** will create a container target.
+These targets will generate the artifacts for the platforms as specified in the **ci-scripts.git**, including all the required files to program the target in case of platform builds.
+You can inspect your FoundriesFactory targets in the "targets" page.

 ## Containers